davisrao/react-jobly-davis/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this project was built w/ Create React App [Create React App](https://github.com/facebook/create-react-app).

+## Still ToDo:
+Add tests across the board
+Add in ability for users to apply for jobs
+Use S3 for resume upload
+DRY up codebase and views
+Put related sections into own folders so src is not so crowded: API, view components, Routes/Nav, App for example

 ## Available Scripts